-Using one of the best Trucking job platforms can help you here.
+Using one of the best Trucking job platform can help you here.

-With TruckBook, for example, you can do both and more.
-TruckBook will let you find drivers as well as owner-operators within minutes.
+With Truckbook, for example, you can do both and more.
+Truckbook will let you find driver as well as owner operator within minutes.

-You can also build a lucrative network of industry insiders and customers among the 51000+ strong TruckBook community.
-That way, you can create a recurring source of finding jobs in these hard times.
+You can also build a lucrative network of industry insiders and customers among the 51000+ strong Truckbook community.
+That way, you can create a recurring source of finding jobs in this hard times.

 3. Look for Carriers with 100 or More Trucks